-2229.7 Notification
+2229.7 Notification-

 After receiving approval for public tuition, an approved independent school shall notify the Secretary within a reasonable time of any significant changes to its special education program, professional staff, governance, financial capacity, or facilities.
 The Secretary may, upon such notification, gather additional information from the school, including by means of a site visit.
 As a result, the Secretary may return to the Board for a change in the school's approval for public tuition purposes.
-If the Secretary petitions the Board under RuleSubsection 2223.8 for a change to a school's approval status, the Council of Independent Schools and the subject independent school shall be notified and have an opportunity to be heard by the Board.
+If the Secretary petitions the Board under RuleSubsection 2226.2 (Revocation or Suspension of Approval)3.8 for a change to a school's approval status, the Council of Independent Schools and the subject independent school shall be notified and have an opportunity to be heard by the Board.
 If the school disagrees with the proposed change to its approval status, the Board shall hear the matter in accordance with the requirements of SBE RuleSection -1230, et seq.